The 5 Trending Wedding Colors for 2022 and How to Use Them

 How to Use Them

-With a lack of bright colors, mixing different textures and materials will be extremely important to add visual interest and depth to a neutral color palette.
-Flowers and greenery are just two ways to achieve this.
-If your wedding decor is mostly white and ivory tones, details like pampas grass, bleached greenery, metallic pieces and luxurious linens (velvet, silk, faux fur) will keep the aesthetic from falling flat.
-You can also incorporate black as an accent color to give your wedding a more formal, sophisticated look.
+Our take?
+With a lack of bright colors, mixing different textures and materials will be extremely important to add visual interest and dimension to a palette of earth tones.
+If your wedding decor consists of primarily beige and muted desert tones, details like bleached greenery, metallic pieces and luxurious linens (velvet, silk, faux fur) will keep the aesthetic from falling flat.
+You can also incorporate black as an accent color to give your wedding a more formal, dramatic look.